 is strongly encouraged due to limited seating.
 All optional sessions require proof of registration to attend.
 See below for session details and registration.
 (NOTE: some

 information is still being finalized; check back for updates).

 VW Settlement Workshop Session: Monday, May 1, 8:00 am – 5:00 pm

 This workshop will provide information on how tribes can benefit from the $ 55 million VW Settlement to mitigate diesel emissions.
 This training will be a “one stop shop” for ribes to learn about this historic settlement, determine how to fill out the necessary

 forms to secure funding and find out how to maximize their funding to do the air quality work defined in the settlement.
 Attendees will be asked to bring a list of all diesel vehicles including marine vessels to the training from their Tribes.
 Contact will be

 made to registered attendees prior to the training to assist in completing this list.
 Session registration is required.
 For more information, contact Andy.Bessler@nau.edu.

 Click HERE to register for the VW Settlement Workshop.

 Radon Technical Training Session: Monday May 1, 8:00 am – 5:00 pm

-Details TBD.
+basic understanding of radon.
+Information on the webinars will be sent upon successful registration.
 Certificates of Completion will be provided to attendees who complete the entire session.
 Session registration is required.
-For more information, contact Brandy Toft
+For more information, contact

 Click HERE to register for the Radon Training Session.